Department of Management Science and Statistics

 MS 5493.
 Procurement and Inventory Management.
 (3-0) 3 Credit Hours.

 A portion of this course focuses on the key issues related to the strategic implications of sourcing of products, the purchasing of goods and services, and the role of purchasing in a supply chain context.
 It provides students with an understanding of purchasing processes, issues, and best practices.
 Emphasis areas include supplier quality, relationship management, and global sourcing.
 Inventory control concepts, techniques, and strategies for effective integration with basic finance, marketing, and manufacturing objectives are topics covered in this course.
 Models for dependent and independent demand inventory systems, material requirements planning systems, distribution requirements, planning techniques, and the classical reorder point inventory model are also included.
-Differential Tuition: $387.
+This course has Differential Tuition.

 MS 6943.
 Management Science Internship.
 (0-0) 3 Credit Hours.